John Thackara: Further career

 In Amsterdam Thackara had initiated the Doors of Perception conference, which he kept curating from 2000 to 2016.
 He has been program director of Designs of the Time (Dott), the social innovation biennial in England.
 He also curated City Eco Lab – the French design biennial.
+He cofounded (with Andrea Paoletti) the Village Hosts movement in Europe.
 Thackara has curated place-based professional workshops – called xskools – in 11 countries.
 Further more Thackara has given keynote talks, and chaired international conferences, in 41 countries; he has chaired or served on professional awards juries in the US, India, and Europe.

-Appointed a senior fellow at the RCA in 2011, Thackara is currently visiting professor at School of Visual Arts in New York, and an advisor to: Chora Connection (Denmark); Konstfack (Sweden); Cateran's Common Wealth (Scotland); The Nubian Vault Association (France); Unbox Festival (India); Upstarter (London); Participatory City (London).
+Appointed a senior fellow at the RCA in 2011, Thackara is currently visiting professor at Tongji University in Shanghai, and Glasgow School of Art; and is a member of the Advisory Board of BITS Design in Mumbai and the Bioregional Learning Centre in England.

 Thackara once drove a London bus (routes 73 and 134).
 He lives in South West France.